The best local movers for Houston to Denver moves

 - Denver’s population is about 69% less than Houston.

-- Denver's public transportation has a score of 8 out of 10 versus Houston's lower score of 5.
+- Denver’s public transportation score of 8 out of 10 is higher than Houston’s score of 5.

 - Denver is more walkable than Houston with a score of 95 out of 100 vs Houston’s 47 out of 100.

 - With a score of 96 out of 100, Denver is more bike-friendly than Houston, which has a score of 49 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Denver’s crime rate is lower than Houston with a score of 47.84 compared to Houston’s 63.5.
 This means that Denver neighborhoods are safer than 47.84% of all U.S. neighborhoods, and Houston neighborhoods are safer than 63.5%.